bgrant/hackdiet/README.rst

 want to track different variables, and I wanted to be able to play around with the data analysis myself.

-This project contains two files: `hackdiet.R` and `hackdiet.py`.
-They have basically the same functionality.
-The R file came first, and I still quite like the plots produced by R and ggplot2.
-However, I do most of my programming in python, and I wanted to play with the `pandas` package (and `statsmodels` in the future), so I rewrote it in python.

 The main output of both files is a three-paneled plot, plotting Weight,
 % Body Fat, and Wakeup-time by Date.
 The python version duplicates Walker's exponentially-weighted-moving-average and floaters-and-sinkers